 Notable mentions: Sugar Ray Robinson probably does hold the title of greatest in boxing terms.
 The multi-weight champion became the first pound-for-pounder and his rivalry with Jake LaMotta was the stuff of legend, his record over a 200 hundred fight career isn’t too shabby either.

 While social media is ablaze with arguments over the greatest basketball player of all time – yes the Michael Jordan, LeBron James debate rages like an inferno, we’re simplifying the argument.
 Michael Jordan is not only the greatest basketball player as it stands he’s up there with the greatest and certainly most influential sports star of all time.

 Notable mention: As mentioned heir to the MVP throne is indeed LeBron James.
-His versatility and all round game is what has surely sparked the debate, but for now he’s still second fiddle.
+His versatility and all-round game are what has surely sparked the debate, but for now, he’s still second fiddle.